skym97/IntroToProg-Python-Final/README.md

 ## Features
 - Add and update employee performance ratings.
-- Fetch employee details and rating history via an API.
+- View a detailed list of employee reviews, including performance descriptions (e.g., "Leading" for a rating of 5).
+- Save and load employee data from a JSON file.
 - Error handling for invalid input or unauthorized requests.

 ## Installation